-

 The “natural” and “effortless” way to Speak more fluently, more confidently and more accurately in your day to day life.

-Since what we’re looking for is a similar immersive experience you had with the language when you were a child, a great analogy adapted to your current situation as an adult and Busy Professional would be that of an sports athlete who has a consistent training plan to make continuous progress.
+Since what we’re looking for is a similar immersive experience you had with the language when you were a child, a great analogy adapted to your current situation as an adult and Busy Professional would be that of a sports athlete who has a consistent training plan to make continuous progress.

 Like a Pro Athlete you’ll follow a specific weekly “training plan” from Monday to Friday where you’ll listen to a series of podcasts on our Herr Professor App while commuting, while going for a walk or while having breakfast, and this way not wasting one extra minute of your valuable time.